 FRAMINGHAM – Gasoline prices in Massachusetts are up three cents this week, according to AAA Northeast, which has an office in Framingham.

-The Massachusetts price is two cents below the national average for regular unleaded of $2.58.
+The Massachusetts price is eight cents lower than the national average for regular unleaded of $2.47.

-A year ago at this time, the average price in Massachusetts was 37 cents lower at $2.19.
+A year ago at this time, the average price in Massachusetts was 11 cents higher at $2.50.